serval-uni-lu/The_dataset_of_large_case_studies_on_mutants_similarity_with_bugs/README.md

 The dataset is organized as follows:

 - The source code of all the 595 Defects4J bugs considered in our study is available in [projects_source_code_buggy](projects_source_code_buggy) directory.
-- The source code of fixes to all the bugs is available in [projects_source_code_fixes](projects_source_code_fixes) directory.
+- The source code of fixes to all the bugs is available in [projects_source_code_fixed](projects_source_code_fixed) directory.
 These fixes were considered for mutation purposes.
 - The details of fixes to all the bugs with tests are available in [fixes_for_all_bugs_with_tests](fixes_for_all_bugs_with_tests) directory.
 - The statements modified in the bug-fixes are available in [changed_lines_to_fix_bugs](changed_lines_to_fix_bugs) directory.
 - The details on the tests that failed for Defects4J bugs are in [groundtruth_bugs_failing_tests](groundtruth_bugs_failing_tests) directory.